 “Robby plans to highly amuse them with this play.
 I keep warning you that he isn’t gay.
 He’s has all the boys acting like girls which will surely create a stir.
 Think of it as another authentic Elizabethan norm where the audience throws rotten fruits at the actors.
 By making fruits of the actors, he’s throwing it back at them. ”

 “He’s releasing the dogs of hell on us.
 His role as Puck is vital to saving us from a riot.”

 The next day we are prominently featured in the Miami Herald’s Arts section.
 The article is titled “Fun with Shakespeare,’ with several photos of Robby and Jack in full costume and makeup.
 I smile at Puck/Robby’s bushy tail.
 Jack’s Titania is gorgeous.
-He gets hoots and whistles at Nutrition, which aren’t exactly compliments.
+He gets hoots and whistles at Nutrition, which are not exactly compliments.
 We steel ourselves for the next ten days of attention and derision.
 Casper floats above the haters and tries to harass them back.
-They’re impervious since they have no hearts.
+They are impervious since they have no hearts.
 At band rehearsal I ask Jack what his parents’ reaction will be to seeing him in the paper.

 “I haven’t even met them, yet.
 Now that you’re part of my family, maybe they need to know.”